Skip to main content

 How to Prevent Lateral Movement: Cybersecurity Risks and Strategies

-To clarify the destructive network security risks lateral movement poses – and how to prevent them entirely – we’ll explore what enables lateral movement, how attackers exploit it, and practical strategies for locking it down.
+To clarify the destructive network security risks lateral movement poses – and how to prevent them entirely – we’ll explore the underlying vulnerabilities that enable lateral movement, how attackers exploit them, the growing threat of AI-driven lateral movement (AILM), and practical strategies to proactively lock down lateral movement.

 What Is Lateral Movement?
 Definition, Causes, and Examples